3 Ways For An Online Business Owner To Go On A Careless Vacation

 TIP: don’t make any major changes to your store when you’re about to leave

-It’s not really wise to start working with a totally new supplier, or to add an item that was never tested before, or to design and upload brand new banners, etc. just before you go on vacation.
+It’s not exactly wise to start working with a totally new supplier just before you go on vacation.
+Or to add an item that you’ve never tested before.
+Or to design and upload brand new banners.
+You get the idea.

-First of all, it’s likely that you’ll be pressed for time, and won’t be able to finish what you’ve planned in a proper way.
+First of all, it’s very likely that you’ll have a limited amount of time, and won’t be able to finish what you’ve planned in a proper way.

 Besides, if something goes wrong with the new seller or the new item or something, you’ll need to take an immediate action to fix it, and you certainly don’t need such a stressful situation to happen during your vacation.